 Don’t forget to enjoy and have fun.
 If you are not having fun, then there is something wrong.
 Go back to my first few tips, and communicate!

 On a final note…

 These are my best tips for traveling as a couple.
 Each one will allow you to experience the best of traveling as a couple, so you can have an amazing time at each destination you choose to visit.
-Life is tough at times, and no couple is without their flaws.
+Life is tough at times, and no couple is without its flaws.
 The most important thing is you got to get through life together.

 What are your tips for traveling as a couple?